Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### How should Product Backlog items be chosen when multiple Scrum Teams work from the same Product Backlog?

 - [ ] The Scrum Team with the highest velocity pulls Product Backlog items first.
-- [x] The Development Teams pull in work in agreement with the Product Owner.
+- [x] The Developers pull in work in agreement with the Product Owner.
 - [ ] The Product Owner should provide each team with its own Product Backlog.
 - [ ] Each Scrum Team takes an equal numbers of items.
 - [ ] The Product Owner decides.

 **[⬆ Back to Top](#table-of-contents)**

-### How often should Development Team membership change?
+### How often should Developers change?

 - [x] As needed, while taking into account a short term reduction in productivity.
 - [ ] Never, because it reduces productivity.